 Add the Broccoli

-Spread broccoli into a single layer on its half.
+Spread broccoli into a single layer on its side.

 Roast the Chicken and Broccoli

-Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees and broccoli is tender and browned, 17-20 minutes.
+Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees and broccoli is tender, 17-20 minutes.

 Make Sauce and Finish Dish

 In another mixing bowl, combine honey mustard, sour cream, reserved garlic (to taste), and a pinch of salt and pepper.
 Taste, and add remaining garlic if desired.

-Plate dish as pictured on front of card, topping chicken with sauce.
+Plate dish as pictured on front of card, serving chicken on sauce.
 Bon appétit!